safe-global/safe-docs/pages/sdk/relay-kit/reference/safe-4337-pack.md

 **Caveats**

-- Use this method to get the complete execution trace and status
+- Use this method to obtain the full execution trace and status.
-- You can use this method to determine if the `UserOperation` was executed successfully or not by calling the method until the receipt is available.
+- You can use this method to check if the `UserOperation` was successful by calling it repeatedly until the receipt is available.

 ### `getSupportedEntryPoints()`

-Get all supported entry points.
+Retrieve all supported entry points.

 **Returns**
-A Promise that resolves to an array of the entry point addresses (strings) supported by the bundler.
+A promise that resolves to an array of entry point addresses (strings) supported by the bundler.

 **Caveats**
-We use this method to get the default entry point when not provided in the `init()` method.
+We use this method to obtain the default entry point if not provided in the `init()` method.

 ### `getChainId()`

-Get the EIP-155 Chain ID.
+Retrieve the EIP-155 Chain ID.

 **Returns**
-A Promise that resolves to the EIP-155 Chain ID string.
+A promise that resolves to the EIP-155 Chain ID string.